 In addition, a prize pot of £20 will be split between the fastest man and woman at each round, regardless of bike.
 So those who turn up with aerobars and disc wheels will also have something to ride for.

-Wearing a helmet is also recommended, especially pointy ones (you will go faster).
-Under 18 must wear a helmet and bring a signed parental consent form.
+Wearing a helmet is recommended for all.
+Under 18s must wear a helmet and bring a signed parental consent form.